occupational disability, what next

 The following documents are typically required:

-Key aspects from the case law are:
+Important aspects from the case law include:

 1. The burden of proof for occupational disability lies with the insured.